C2SM/git-course/advanced/slides/slides.md

 - `git check-ignore -v <file>` tells you **which line** ignored a file

 <!--
-Frame it as a courtesy to collaborators: a repository full of build artefacts and editor backup files makes every diff and every `git status` harder to read.
+- Frame as a courtesy to collaborators: build artefacts and editor backup files make every diff and `git status` harder to read

-Walk the example: the trailing slash on `build/` means directory only, and the `!` line re-includes one file from inside an ignored directory.
+- Walk the example:
+  - Trailing slash on `build/` means directory only
+  - `!` line re-includes one file from inside an ignored directory

-`check-ignore -v` is the slide's practical gift.
-When a file mysteriously will not be added, it prints the exact file and line number of the rule responsible.
-Much better than guessing.
+- `check-ignore -v` is the slide's practical gift
+  - Prints the exact file and line number of the rule responsible when a file mysteriously won't be added
+  - Much better than guessing

-Two things worth mentioning beyond the slide: github.com/github/gitignore has ready-made templates per language, and a personal global ignore file (`core.excludesFile`) is the right home for editor droppings, so you are not pushing your `.idea/` preferences into a shared file.
+- Two things beyond the slide:
+  - github.com/github/gitignore has ready-made templates per language
+  - Personal global ignore file (`core.excludesFile`) is the right home for editor droppings - not pushing `.idea/` preferences into a shared file

-Secrets deserve a sentence: `.gitignore` prevents adding them, it does not remove one already committed.
-That needs history rewriting, and the credential must be rotated regardless.
+- Secrets deserve a sentence: `.gitignore` prevents adding them, doesn't remove one already committed
--->
+  - Needs history rewriting, and the credential must be rotated regardless -->

 ---